 Public Wi-Fi – When working on a Wi-Fi network that you don’t have control over, we’d always recommend using a VPN to encrypt the traffic between your device and company systems, whether they are cloud or on-premise systems.
 This ensures that no other users on the same Wi-Fi can see your data in transit.
 Whilst a lot of cloud systems do encrypt data automatically, its better to be safe than sorry.

 Mobile Devices – The vast majority of business now have teams using mobile devices for a wide variety of functions.
 Sometimes these are business owned, sometimes owned by the user under a Bring Your Own Device scheme.
 On both cases, these devices should be managed by a central Mobile Device Management (MDM) tool.
 This allows for the setup of devices with a standard configuration, and to remotely lock devices, erase data or retrieve a backup.

 Email – In a time of crisis, criminals and fraudsters always looks to take advantage of potential disorder and process deviation.
 So be extra aware of all emails that you receive during this period.
 Check the email address, not just the name on the email address.
 The two should cross check, if you aren’t sure, check with your IT team.
 Trust me, they won’t mind!

 Data Backup – With data being in more places, its vital to ensure that you only store data in secure areas which are backed up in the event of any of the above happening to your business.
 That may be servers in your office or in the cloud, as well as cloud platforms such as Office 365.
 Ensure that these backups are configured correctly, running as expected and completing without issue, better to prevent than cure!

-We hope the below is useful, if you’ve got any questions about any of the items above, or need help implementing some of them in your business, please do get in touch and we’ll be happy to help!
+We hope the above is useful, if you’ve got any questions or need help implementing some of them in your business, please do get in touch and we’ll be happy to help!